 Are you wondering if you need a bread machine?
-Read about Why I’m In Love With My Bread Maker Machine and why you might need one, too.
+Read about why I love mine and why I think you might need one, too.

 Have you ever eaten bread made and baked in a bread machine?

 Were you impressed?
 If not, let me encourage you to take another look.